Singular Learning Theory for Factor Analysis: Introduction

-In a full analysis of the case $k=1$, we show that there do exist special singularities at which the learning coefficient is smaller than the bound from Theorem~\ref{thm:bound}.
+In a full analysis of the case $k=1$, we show that the genericity assumption on $\Sigma_0$ is necessary and that there exist special singularities at which the learning coefficient is smaller than the value from Theorem~\ref{thm:main-formula-intro}.

 This manuscript is organized as follows: Section~\ref{section:preliminaries-rlct} contains preliminaries on real log canonical thresholds (aka learning coefficients) which form a general framework for the geometric theory of singular statistical models.
 Section~\ref{section:preliminaries-factor-analysis} reviews factor analysis models through the lens of singular learning theory.
-In Section~\ref{subsection:upper-bound}, we prove Theorem~\ref{thm:bound} which is based on a detailed investigation of learning coefficients at diagonal covariance matrices (Section~\ref{subsection:diagonal}).
-Finally, we treat the case of generic one-factor covariance matrices (Section~\ref{subsection:one-factor}) and classify the singularity types of the one-factor model (Section~\ref{sec:distinct-singularities}).
+In Section~\ref{section:learning-coefficients}, we prove Theorem~\ref{thm:main-formula-intro} after giving an alternate proof for an upper bound on the learning coefficients.
+We include this as we believe that this could be relevant to obtaining upper bounds for other models.
+Finally, we classify the singularity types of the one-factor model (Section~\ref{subsection:distinct-one-factor-singularities}) and treat the case of generic one-factor covariance matrices (Section~\ref{subsection:one-factor}), where we analyze the exact form of the genericity assumption.